Scully87/Decorator_Patternn/README.md

 point back to the original class, therefore creating unique behaviours for different objects in the original class.

-Original class objects can still share similar functions
+Original class objects can still share similar functions.